skriptum/vwl/_sources/vwl5/VL_Feminist/Portfolio/Goldin-Text.md.txt

 Yet, it's essential to note that a significant portion of Goldin's work adheres to the standard neoclassical household model.
 Predominantly focused on apparently white middle-class women in high-income countries, her analyses often omit deviations from this norm, such as single-parent households.
 The rising prevalence of non-common households remains largely unexplored in her work, underscoring certain limitations in the scope of her research.

+On a personal level, delving into economic household analysis rooted in rational choice models, especially those championed by Goldin, has felt unconvincing.
+The constrained rationality framework she employs seems limiting, and I find more value in statistically describing the nuanced differences.
+This course has been pivotal in steering me towards alternatives, leaning more towards the sociological approach employed by Feminist Political Economy.
+It has made me question the neoclassical household model ingrained in my education, leaving me unconvinced of its true explanatory power.

 ## Labour Market

 In the neoclassical framework, the labor market is predominantly seen as a playground governed by the forces of demand and supply.
 This perspective emphasizes the concept of human capital, as elucidated in the human capital theory by Gary Becker and Jacob Mincer.
 Human capital theory posits that individuals invest in their education and skills, considering them as valuable assets in the labor market [@mincerOntheJobTrainingCosts1962].
 The Gender Wage Gap in this framework is a result of diverging preferences of both genders to invest in their individual human capital.